 Musk’s comment regarding the unsigned contract came as he stepped down from his interim role at the U.S. Department of Government Efficiency, informally referred to as DOGE.

-On May 28, it was confirmed by the White House that the billionaire’s 130-day term as a special government employee is set to conclude this week.
+On May 28, the White House confirmed that the billionaire’s 130-day term as a special government employee will conclude this week.
 In a post shared on X the same day, Musk acknowledged his exit, expressed gratitude to President Donald Trump for the appointment, and reaffirmed his objective of curbing federal expenditures.

-Musk was appointed as a “special government employee,” a status permitting up to 130 days of federal service annually.
-Given that Trump assumed office on January 20, this designation is scheduled to lapse by the close of May.
+Officials appointed Musk as a “special government employee,” a status that allows up to 130 days of federal service each year.
+Since Trump took office on January 20, this designation is set to lapse by the end of May.